utnet-org/utility-readonly/docs/architecture/next/malicious_chunk_producer_and_phase2.md

-On the other side, you could be a non-malicious chunk producer with a corrupted database (or a nasty bug in the code) - and the effect would be the same - the chunk that you produced would be marked as malicious, and you'd lose your stake (which will be a super-scary even for any legitimate validator).
+On the other side, you could be a non-malicious chunk producer with a corrupted database (or a nasty bug in the code) - and the effect would be the same - the chunk that you produced would be marked as malicious, and you'd lose your pledge (which will be a super-scary even for any legitimate validator).